-

 - "小种" (Pinyin Xiǎozhǒng) translates as "small variety" and refers to the small tea bushes used to produce this tea.

-Unlike the classic Lapsang Souchong, Gui Yuan Heijin Xiaozhong has a softer, sweeter aroma with hints of fruit (often compared to longan or lychee) and flowers.
-Smoky notes are present, but they are more restrained and blend harmoniously with other flavors.
+Unlike classic Lapsang Souchong, Gui Yuan Heijin Xiaozhong has a softer, sweeter aroma with hints of fruit (often compared to longan or lychee) and flowers.
+Smoky notes are present, but more subdued and harmoniously blended with the other flavors.

 What makes Lapsang Souchong special?

-Deep flavor: The flavor of this tea is multifaceted and changes with each subsequent brewing.
-It starts with a bright sweetness, gradually revealing more complex shades: nutty, honey, sometimes even chocolate.
+Deep Flavor: This tea's flavor is multifaceted and changes with each subsequent steeping.
+It begins with a bright sweetness, gradually revealing more complex nuances: nutty, honeyed, and sometimes even chocolatey.

 High quality: This tea is made from the youngest and most tender buds of the tea bush, which gives it a special tenderness and softness.

-Medicinal properties: Like many other varieties of red tea, Gui Yuan Heijin Xiaozhong is rich in antioxidants and other beneficial substances that help strengthen the immune system, improve digestion and increase the overall tone of the body.
+Medicinal properties: Like many other varieties of red tea, Gui Yuan Heijin Xiaozhong is rich in antioxidants and other beneficial substances that help strengthen the immune system, improve digestion, and increase overall vitality.

 How to brew Gui Yuan Heijin Xiaozhong?

-To fully reveal all the nuances of the taste of this tea, it is recommended to use the following recommendations:
+To fully appreciate all the nuances of this tea's flavor, we recommend using the following guidelines:

 - Water temperature: The optimal water temperature for brewing is about 90°C.